cs24/cloud-inquisitor/docs/backend/README.rst

 Delete Account
 ^^^^^^^^^^^^^^

-Removes an account from the system, will prompt for confirmation before account is deleted.
-When removed all data associated with the account will also be deleted from the database and will not be able to be regenerated without fetching it all from the AWS API.
+Removes an account from the system after prompting for confirmation.
+All data associated with the account will also be deleted from the database and will not be able to be regenerated without fetching it from the AWS API.

 ::